matthew-healy/.system/README.md

 Roughly:

 - `machines` represent physical machines this OS is installed on.
-A `machione` couples a (possibly customised) `hardware-scan` result, with any custom configuration that particular machine requires.
+A `machine` couples a (possibly customised) `hardware-scan` result, with any custom configuration that particular machine requires.
 Each `machine` has a `role`.
 - `roles` represent the way a particular machine is used. e.g. a `home` role